wakco/ServiceLogin/README.md

 To come:
-- Option for +x! (connect with hidden host only if login valid, i.e. no X, disconnect)
+- Option for +x! (connect with hidden host only if login valid, i.e. no service to login to, or invalid login, disconnect)
 - Attempt to recover nickname